Charl-AI/MNIST-in-every-framework/README.md

 palette to set up this project - you can also clone the repository normally and use the `Remote Containers: Open folder in Container` command.
 If you have Docker installed but do not wish to use VScode, you can build the container from the included Dockerfile.

-Caveat: Currently the container will install the version of Pytorch compatible with CUDA 11.3 (featured on cards such as the RTX 3090).
-If you do not have a card capable of this, you will need to install the correct version of Pytorch from [here](https://pytorch.org/get-started/locally/).
+Caveat: Currently the container will install the version of PyTorch compatible with CUDA 11.3 (featured on cards such as the RTX 3090).
+If you do not have a card capable of this, you will need to install the correct version of PyTorch from [here](https://pytorch.org/get-started/locally/).
 In future, I will design the container to do this automatically for you.

 ### Method 2: python virtual environments (higher chance something goes wrong, but more familiar to most researchers and requires no docker installation)